ghulammurtaza/metabase/docs/administration-guide/01-managing-databases.md

 ## Managing Databases
 If you already connected your database during the installation, you’ve probably a covered a lot of this info.
-But if you need to add another database or manage the settings of the one you already have connected, just click the circle with your initials in the top right of Metabase and select the **Admin Panel**.
+But if you need to add another database or manage the settings of the one you already have connected, just click the circle with your initials in the top right of eKomi and select the **Admin Panel**.

 ![profiledropdown](images/ProfileDropdown.png)